 During an incident, responders can update the status of a business service to indicate its disruption to business stakeholders via the status dashboard.
 A business service will appear as disrupted on the status dashboard in two circumstances:

 When there is an open incident on any supporting technical service mapped to the business service and the incident has a priority assigned.
+Depending on your business service settings, this incident may need a priority assigned over a certain level.

 Incidents that have not been assigned a priority will not appear on the status dashboard, so that it does not become cluttered with operational noise.
 When the above criteria are not met, the business service will show as operational on the status dashboard.